Teach in your final year of study

 Do you have questions about the process?

-If you can’t find the answer you are looking for on the approval to teach webpage or within the frequently asked questions, our Teacher Approvals team are on hand to assist.
+If you can’t find the answer you are looking for on the approval to teach webpage or within the frequently asked questions, about your specific circumstances, our Teacher Approvals team can be contacted via email at TeacherApprovals@det.nsw.edu.au.
 Please ensure you include your full name and application number (if you have one) in your query.